Arang: Bhand Dewal temple

 Bhand Dewal temple, a Jain temple dated to the late eleventh century, is in the Mahakosala area of Arang.
 It is built in the Bhumija style of architecture.
 The plinth of this temple has detailed ornamentation.
 It has a socle plinth that supports a pedestal, and two rows of sculptures on the wall.
 The temple layout plan is in a star shape known as stellate (meaning: shaped like a star, having points, or rays radiating from a center) with six "offsets".
 The temple rises to five floors, which is considered an unusual feature.

 The temple faces west and is in rundown condition.
 In the past, a mandapa (an outdoor pavilion) and a porch probably existed as part of the temple.
 The temple has three free standing large images of Jain tirthankaras deified in the garbha griha or sanctum sanctorum.
 These are carved ornately in black stone and highly polished.
 The three tirthankaras are Ajitanatha, Neminath and Shreyanasanatha.
-The central figure is adorned with the symbol of a wheel holding two deers in the left hand, and a globe on the right hand.
+The central figure is adorned with the symbol of a wheel holding two deer in the left hand, and a globe on the right hand.
 The base of this image has a "winged figure" carving.
 Carved images also embellish the exterior faces of the temple.